Eulith/armor-cli/README.md

 ## Failed with "we can't execute this request"
 This error happens often on Arbitrum because of limited providers.
 Retry the request.

+## Intrinsic gas too low
+(you need to add more gas to the tx with --gas... you'd be shocked how much gas Arbitrum will require, for example)

+## Insufficient funds
+(you don't have enough ETH in your wallet to cover the cost of the proposed transaction)

+## Connection aborted
+(Arbitrum sequencer told you to go fuck yourself, just try again)